dipneetm/delta-demo/README.md

 # delta-demo
-This is the demo for Git &amp; Github lecture
+This is the demo for Git &amp; Github lecture.